gcalderone/ReusePatterns.jl/README.md

 - it is the recommended Julian way to pursue code reusing;

 ...and disadvantages:
-- It may be cumbersome to apply if the number of methods to forward is very high, or if the method definitions are spread across many modules;
+- It may be cumbersome to apply if the number of involved methods is very high, or if the method definitions are spread across many modules;
+- *composition* is not recursive, i.e. if further users (**D**an, **E**mily, etc.) build composite layers on top of Bob's one they'll need to implement new forwarding methods.
-- It introduces a small performance overhead.
+- It introduces a small overhead for each composition layer, resulting in performance loss;

 ### Example: